 But what about existing, or "legacy" systems where apparently nothing is being changed and no SIS equipment is being modified?
 The system didn't fail last time it was needed, so surely it will be perfectly good next time?

-Since launching our IChemE accredited online Safety Instrumented Systems (SIS) e-Learning course last year, we have now reached customers as far and wide as Australia, Canada, Malaysia, Saudi Arabia, Oman, UAE, USA and of course the UK where we're based.
+Since launching SIS Foundation, our IChemE accredited online Safety Instrumented Systems (SIS) e-Learning course in 2016, we have now reached customers as far and wide as Australia, Canada, Malaysia, Oman, Qatar, Saudi Arabia, UAE, USA, and of course the UK where we're based.

 Our SIS e-Learning topics include many popular process safety related modules, including the SIS safety lifecycle, functional safety management, functional safety assessment, HAZOP, LOPA, ALARP demonstration, Safety Requirements Specification, SIS design and safety engineering, verification and validation, SIS operation and maintenance and proof testing techniques.